Deep Metric Structured Learning For Facial Expression Recognition: Experiments

 \subsubsection{Representation and Recover}

-The groups used for the evaluation of the measures are obtained using K-means, whereas K equals the number of classes (8 in the case of the FER+, AffectNet, CK+ datasets, and 7 for JAFFE and BU-3DFE datasets).
+The groups used for the evaluation of the measures are obtained using $K$-means, whereas $K$ equals the number of classes (8 in the case of the FER+ \cite{BarsoumICMI2016}, AffectNet \cite{picard2000affective}, CK+ \cite{lucey2010extended} datasets, and 7 for JAFFE \cite{lyons1998coding} and BU-3DFE \cite{yin20063d} datasets).

 The results obtained for the clustering task show that the proposed method presents good group quality (see table \ref{tab:metricNMIforall}) in similar domains.
 As can be observed, the results are degraded for different domains.
 In general, we observe that the TripletLoss is most robust to the change of domains on all models.
-However, the best result is achieved using the proposed method for the RestNet18 model in FER+, CK+, and BU-3DFE.
+However, the best result is achieved using the proposed method for the RestNet18 \cite{resnetDBLP} model in FER+, CK+, and BU-3DFE.

 \figurename~\ref{fig:embedded} shows a 2D t-SNE \cite{van2014accelerating} visualization of the learned SGMLoss embedding space using the FER+ training set.
 The amount of overlap between the two categories in this figure roughly demonstrates the extent of the visual similarity between them.
 For example, happy and neutral have some objects overlap, indicating that these cases could be confused easily, and both of them have a very low overlap with fear indicating that they are visually very distinct from fear.
 Also, the spread of a category in this figure indicates the visual diversity within that category.
 For example, happiness category maps to some distinct regions indicating that there are some visually distinct modes within this category.